 - data

-A data.frame or remote table (tbl_sql).
+A data.frame or remote table (tbl_sql) which must be an object and not from a pipe.
 It would be used as the x argument in left_join().

 - keys